 However, according to research conducted by the Talent Board, candidates who’d had a positive experience, even if they’d been unsuccessful in their application, were more likely to increase their purchases with the company.

-More referrals and improved hiring cycle
+More referrals and an improved hiring cycle

-Employees whose application and interview experience was positive are more likely to refer friends and people in their networks to your business for future openings, which may aid your recruitment search, especially if you’re looking for a rare skillset or specific experience.
+Employees whose application and interview experience were positive are more likely to refer friends and people in their networks to your business for future openings, which may aid your recruitment search, especially if you’re looking for a rare skillset or specific experience.

-Also, candidates who were unsuccessful but had a positive CX are more likely to accept offers in future or apply again for upcoming positions.
+Also, candidates who were unsuccessful but had a positive CX are more likely to accept offers in the future or apply again for upcoming positions.
 This all makes your hiring cycle much more efficient and cuts recruitment time and costs.

-As experts in recruitment processes, we can advise on the best ways to improve your CX, build your employer brand, cut your costs and find high quality candidates.
+As experts in recruitment processes, we can advise on the best ways to improve your CX, build your employer brand, cut your costs and find high-quality candidates.

 *RPO Centre of Excellence